hashicorp/design-system/website/docs/foundations/accessibility/index.md

 ## Automated Testing

-Product applications should endeavor to use the automated tooling for static and dynamic analysis that are available to them.
+Use available automated tooling for static and dynamic analysis.
 Ember apps can use [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint) for static analysis and [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing) for dynamic analysis.
 Additionally, consider adding HTML validation to your CI.

 ## Manual Testing